csoren/nuxt-bios/README.md

 To build the V20 optimized option `USE_NEC_V=1` is passed to `make`.

 ## GLaBIOS
-GLaBIOS is built using `masm` 6.11, this is included in the `masm` directory.
+GLaBIOS is built using `masm` 5.0, this is included in the `masm5` directory.
 DOSBox is used to do the build.

 GLaBIOS is patched to target NuXT hardware and to support IBM Cassette BASIC in `Makefile` using the `glabios.patch` file.

 Two DOS `.BAT` files are used to control the build process, `GBN8.BAT` (for (G)La(B)IOS (N)uXT (8)088) passes `/DARCH_TYPE='F' /DCPU_TYPE='8'` to `masm` for targeting Faraday FE2010A and 8088. `GBNV.BAT` (for (G)La(B)IOS (N)uXT (V)20) passes `/DARCH_TYPE='F' /DCPU_TYPE='V'` to target V20 instead.

 ## GLaTICK
-GLaTICK is also built using `masm` 6.11 through DOSBox.
+GLaTICK is also built using `masm` 5.0 through DOSBox.

 GLaTICK is patched to target NuXT hardware RTC's in `Makefile` using the `rtc.patch` file.